CyrilWendl/Stage-IGN-Scripts/README.md

 - `resize_crop_raster.sh [raster_to_resize] [raster] [out_raster]`: Resize a GTiff raster to resolution of a second GTiff raster
 - `gdalminmax.sh [folder]`: Will check the regularization result in a folder and return 1 if the regularization  has converged and 0 otherwise (all labels are the same), using the min/max pixel value info from gdalinfo.
 - `raster_extent.py`: Get the extent (xmin ymin xmax ymax) coordinates for a given raster.
-- `overlapping_tiles.sh [region]`:
-  - Get the tile names of all SPOT-6 tiles which overlap with the Sentinel-2 classification
+- `overlapping_tiles.sh [region]`: Get the tile names of all SPOT-6 tiles which overlap with the Sentinel-2 classification, output classification extents to `$DIR_DATA/extent/`.
-  - Output classification extents to `$DIR_DATA/extent/`

 **`/exes/`**: executables (need dependencies to work)

 **`/QGIS/`**: scripts for visualization of results of `/detail/master.sh`